Random forests for binary geospatial data: Technical Proofs

-This framework of consistency analysis of least square based approach was first introduced in \cite{nobel1996histogram} and later generalized in \cite{gyorfi2006distribution}. \cite{scornet2015consistency} adopted the theory developed in \cite{gyorfi2006distribution} to establish consistency results for Breiman's RF for continuous outcomes with i.i.d. errors.
-In \cite{saha2021random}, the results of \cite{gyorfi2006distribution} was further generalized to accommodate GLS estimators which minimize a quadratic form loss.
+This framework of consistency analysis of the least square-based approach was first introduced in \cite{nobel1996histogram} and later generalized in \cite{gyorfi2006distribution}. \cite{scornet2015consistency} adopted the theory developed in \cite{gyorfi2006distribution} to establish consistency results for Breiman's RF for continuous outcomes with i.i.d. errors.
+In \cite{saha2023random}, the results of \cite{gyorfi2006distribution} were further generalized to accommodate GLS estimators which minimize a quadratic form loss.
 They also relaxed the i.i.d Assumption for continuous data and established consistency for absolutely regular ($\beta$-mixing) dependent stochastic processes.
-In both \cite{gyorfi2006distribution} and \cite{saha2021random}, the structure of the data generation procedure, where the continuous outcome $Y$ was modelled as an additive function of the covariate effect and the error process, played a pivotal role.
-For binary outcome, due to the inherent dependency of $Y$ on a non-linear function of covariate effect and the dependent error, we do not have that luxury.
-We highlighted the specific additional technical challenges in Section \ref{sec:outline} and provided their proofs in Section \ref{sec:proofsoutline}.
-Equipped with these additional pieces, in this section, we reconciliate the proof of consistency of RF-GP approach for correlated binary outcomes with the proof for continuous outcomes in \cite{saha2021random}.
+In both \cite{scornet2015consistency} and \cite{saha2023random}, the structure of the data generation procedure, the continuous outcome $Y$ was modeled as an additive function of the covariate effect and the error process.
+This played a pivotal role in controlling variation of the mean function in the leaf nodes of the tree..
+For binary outcome, due to the inherent dependency of $Y$ on a non-linear function of covariate effect and the dependent error, the mean of $Y$ is not additive in the components of $X$.
+In Lemma \ref{lemma:noves_mean_noseparable} we provided a novel proof for controlling leaf node variation that relaxes additivity of the mean.
+We highlighted additional technical challenges in Section \ref{sec:outline} and provided their proofs in Section \ref{sec:proofsoutline}.
+Equipped with these additional pieces, in this section, we reconcile the proof of the consistency of the RF-GP approach for correlated binary outcomes with the proof for continuous outcomes in \cite{saha2023random}.

-\subsubsection{Approximation error}
+\underline{\textbf{{Approximation error} }}

 In order to control the approximation error, we need to:

 \begin{enumerate}[label=\textbf{A.\roman*}] \item \textbf{Variation of the mean in leaf nodes} : Show that the variation of the mean function vanishes within the leaf nodes, as the sample size increases.